Enjoy a consistent experience across your entire cloud SQL portfolio

 - Qualify for discounted rates to support your ongoing development and testing on Azure.

-SQL Server on Azure Virtual Machines vs. AWS EC2
+Compare SQL Server on Azure Virtual Machines price performance

-Switch to SQL Server on Azure Virtual Machines and get better performance and price-performance than other cloud providers.
-Azure SQL Virtual Machines meet your mission-critical requirements and are up to 3.6 times faster and 84 percent less expensive than Amazon Web Services.3
+Switch to cloud-based SQL Server on Azure Virtual Machines for better performance and price performance.
+SQL Server on Azure Virtual Machines meets your mission-critical requirements and is up to 42 percent faster and up to 31 percent less expensive than AWS EC2.3

 Save with unique Azure offers and competitive pricing